sveltia/sveltia-cms/README.md

 ### Using a custom icon for a collection

-You can have an icon for each collection for easy identification in the collection list.
+You can specify an icon for each collection for easy identification in the collection list.
+You don’t need to install a custom icon set because the Material Symbols font file is already loaded for the application UI.
+Just pick one of the 2,500+ icons:

 1. Visit the [Material Symbols](https://fonts.google.com/icons?icon.set=Material+Symbols&icon.platform=android) page on Google Fonts.
 1. Search and select an icon, and copy the icon name displayed on the right panel.